Proximal Gradient Dynamics and Feedback Control for Equality-Constrained Composite Optimization: Mathematical Preliminaries

-\et The regularity assumption in Theorem~\ref{thm:FONC}, namely that the rows of $D h(x^{\star})$ are linearly independent, is also known as the \emph{Linear Independence Constraint Qualification} (LICQ). \begin{rem}[Stationary points vs.\ minimizers] A stationary point $(x^\star,\lambda^\star)$ of~\eqref{eq:eq_constrained_non_smooth} satisfies the first-order necessary conditions but is not necessarily a local or global minimizer unless additional assumptions hold (e.g., convexity of $f$ and $g$, and affine constraints).
-Conversely, any local minimizer of~\eqref{eq:eq_constrained_non_smooth} satisfying, for example, the LICQ, is a stationary point.. \end{rem} }
+\et The regularity assumption in Theorem~\ref{thm:FONC}, namely that the rows of $D h(x^{\star})$ are linearly independent, is also known as the \emph{Linear Independence Constraint Qualification} (LICQ).
+Finally, we recall that a stationary point $(\bar x, \bar \lambda)$ of~\eqref{eq:eq_constrained_non_smooth} satisfies the first-order necessary conditions but is not necessarily a local or global minimizer unless additional assumptions hold (e.g., convexity of $f$ and $g$, and affine constraints).
+Conversely, any local minimizer of~\eqref{eq:eq_constrained_non_smooth} satisfying, for example, the LICQ, is a stationary point. }